WSWCWaterDataExchange/WaDE_Ecosystem/README.md

 A metadata repository serves as the homepage to navigate the repositories here

+## Why is WaDE?
+Why it is important?
+Links to pages that document the design docs

 ## WaDE 2.0 schema, data importer, API and deployment code
 https://github.com/WSWCWaterDataExchange/WaDE2.0